 The time immediately following an accident can be a blur.
 It can be stressful and overwhelming.
 However, you must make sure you collect as many details as you can from the other driver(s) and take pictures as evidence.

 You will also be required to provide details to the police, so it will be useful to write everything you say down.
-This will prevent your memory from fading in the weeks following the incident, giving you a more solid case should the event go to court.
+This will prevent your memory from fading in the weeks after a car accident, giving you a more solid case should the event go to court.

 Do Not Admit Fault